 Contact Your Lender

 Be sure to list the name and address of the lender, as noted on your financing statement.
-After receiving your request, the lender has 20 days to terminate the UCC filing.
-Alternatively, they can send you the termination statement, which you can then file at your secretary of state’s office.
+After receiving your request, the lender has 20 days to file a termination statement for the UCC state filing.
+Or instead, they can send you the termination of the UCC filing statement, which you can then file at your secretary of state’s office.

 Request Termination of Lien

-On the UCC-3 form to request lien termination, there’s a box you can check off indicating the amendment is authorized by a debtor.
+On the UCC-3 form to request lien termination, check the box indicating that a debtor authorized the amendment.
 You would also provide the name of the authorizing debtor, likely you.

 A UCC-3 can be submitted for a few reasons, including UCC filing termination.